 Future Startup: Have you found anything particularly helpful or advantageous in the process of building Accfintax?

-Future Startup: How do you deal with challenges and stress that come with being a founder?
+Future Startup: How do you deal with the challenges and stress that come with being a founder?

 Mezarul Musrufe Ontu: The key factor of being an entrepreneur is perseverance - being able to keep going despite the challenges and setbacks.
 However, sometimes you also need to take a break and count your losses.